18F/development-guide/python/README.md

 Python 3.5 and beyond have had partial support for static type hints.
 Static typing can both make code authors' intent clearer and reduce the number of bugs through static analysis.
-They're also notorious for slowing down the page of prototyping and requiring a great deal of boiler-plate.
+It's also notorious for slowing down the pace of prototyping and requiring a great deal of boiler-plate.

 Given this state, we believe it's reasonable to **default** to using type annotations when they make your intent clearer (i.e. as a form of